Cut Risk 90% Preventing Autonomous Agent Prompt Injection

 The danger of a poisoned payload multiplies exponentially in a multi-agent setup.

 If your outward-facing web research agent gets compromised by a malicious website, it can pass that instruction down the chain to critical internal agents.
+Imagine a scenario where a compromised research agent drafts a summary and passes it to an internal IT provisioning agent.
+The provisioning agent reads the summary, ingests the hidden command, and executes a script granting unauthorized access.

 Frequently Asked Questions (FAQ)